 Pack a picnic for the ride, sit back, relax and enjoy the view.

-Not all lakes — Lake District breaks
+Not all lakes — Lake District short break

 I should point out that there are only some lakes that operate boat cruises in the Lake District.
 Windermere, Coniston Water, Ullswater and Derwentwater run regular steamer, ferry or launch services.
 The same rule also goes for private powered boats.